 The TG Chair defines motions to be either technical or non-technical.
 On a technical motion, a vote is carried by a minimum 75% approval of the sum of those voting "Approve" or "Do Not Approve".
 All procedural motions described in [rules6] require the approval levels described in [rules6].
 On other motions, a vote is carried by a greater than 50% approval of the sum of those voting "Approve" or "Do Not Approve".

 The decision to define a motion as technical or non-technical rests with the TG Chair.
 Generally a technical motion is defined as a motion that will materially affect the content of a draft.
-This is because a draft itself will ultimately be subject to a 75% majority vote at both WG and 802 LMSC ballot.
+This is because a draft itself will ultimately be subject to a 75% majority vote at both WG and SA ballot.

 The vote by the TG to request the WG to submit a draft standard or a revised standard to the WG ballot group is considered to be a technical vote.